 A fast resynchronization feature that is used to perform quick and efficient FastResync a Storage Area Network (SAN).

-Fibre Channel A collective name for the fiber optic technology that is commonly used to set up file system A collection of files organized together into a structure.
-The UNIX file system is a hierarchical structure consisting of directories and files.
+Fibre Channel A collective name for the fiber optic technology that is commonly used to set up a hierarchical structure consisting of directories and files.